xalelax/blog/_pages/about.md

 Data Analysis and Visualization.
 My resume can be found [here](/cv.pdf)

-Lately I have been working with Machine Learning and Data Science.
-I like Keras and Tensorflow, and I'm experimenting with Arduino and IoT devices.
+I have been working for a while with Machine Learning and Data Science.
+I mostly do stuff with Keras and Tensorflow, and I'm experimenting with Arduino and IoT devices.
 I code mostly in C/C++ and Python.